tquizzle/bringwhat/README.md

 You can set these in your `docker-compose.yml` or a `.env` file:

-*   `API_KEY`: (Optional) Your Google Gemini API Key.
+*   `API_KEY`: (Optional) Your Google Gemini/OpenAI API Key.
 Required if you want the "Party Assistant" AI suggestions to work.
 *   `PORT`: Port to listen on (Internal container port, default 3000).

 ### Database Options